witnet/witnet-wrapped-wit/README.md

 ### Commands

 You need to have a local ETH/RPC proxy running in order to get access to extra commands.
-You will only be able to wrap and unwrap $WIT token if you connect to an EVM network where the canonical version of the ERC-20 token is available (see supported networks below).
+You will only be able to wrap and unwrap $WIT coins if you connect to an EVM network where the canonical version of the ERC-20 token is available (see supported networks below).

 #### `$ witwrap networks`
 Lists supported EVM networks.

 Flags:
-- `--mainnets`: Only list supported EVM mainnets.
+- `--mainnets`: Just list the mainnets.
-- `--testnets`: Only list supported EVM testnets.
+- `--testnets`: Just list the testnets.

 #### `$ witwrap proxy <evm_network>`
 Launches a local ETH/RPC signing proxy to the specified `evm_network`, listening on port 8545 if no otherwise specified.